ampproject/amp.dev/pages/content/amp-dev/documentation/courses/intermediate-course-small/making-components-work-together.md

 ## Exercise 7: Zooming In On a Carousel Image

 Lastly, we want to zoom in on a carousel image when a user clicks on it so that it shows up in more detail.
-A popular way to achieve this is with a lightbox.
-A lightbox component takes an element such as an image and places it above the rest of the content on the page.
-So you can focus on that image or element, the rest of the page gets partially obscured by a semi-transparent background.

-The [`<amp-image-lightbox>`]({{g.doc('/content/amp-dev/documentation/components/reference/amp-image-lightbox.md', locale=doc.locale).url.path}}) is a full-screen popup component that implements the lightbox pattern.
-If you include the ID of an `<amp-image-lightbox>` in an event-handler of an `<amp-img>` component, then a lightbox containing that image appears and expands until the lightbox fills the entire screen.
+A popular way to achieve this is with a lightbox.  [`<amp-image-lightbox>`]({{g.doc('/content/amp-dev/documentation/components/reference/amp-image-lightbox.md', locale=doc.locale).url.path}}) is a full-screen popup component that implements this pattern.
+Open a lightbox by including the ID of an `<amp-image-lightbox>` in an event-handler of an `<amp-img>` component.
 For example, add the following code to the large image at the top of our page to see how the lightbox approach works:

 [sourcecode:html]
 {% raw %}<amp-image-lightbox id="ricotta-racer-lightbox" layout="nodisplay"></amp-image-lightbox>